What The Fallout From William Barr's Testimony Means For The Russia Investigation

 Here's what you need to know.

-There are are now two Russia stories
+There are now two Russia stories

 The tracks of the Russia imbroglio, if they ever ran side by side, have now split off after reaching what railroaders call a wye.

-Many Republicans, led on Wednesday by Sen. Lindsey Graham, R-S.C., want the next phase to be about what they call the failures of President Barack Obama to prevent or investigate the 2016 interference and the alleged overreach or missteps by authorities in his administration and since.
+Many Republicans, led on Wednesday by Sen. Lindsey Graham, R-S.C., want the next phase to be about what they call the failures of President Barack Obama to prevent or investigate the 2016 interference, as well as the alleged overreach or missteps by authorities in his administration and since.

 "You want to know what's really going on here?" asked Sen. Josh Hawley, R-Mo.
 "You want to know why we're all really sitting here today? ...
-It's because an unelected bureaucrat, an unelected official in this government who clearly has open disdain if not outright hatred for Trump voters ... then tried to overturn the results of the Democratic election.
+It's because an unelected bureaucrat, an unelected official in this government who clearly has open disdain if not outright hatred for Trump voters ... then tried to overturn the results of the democratic election.
 That's what's really going on here."

-Hawley was referring to Peter Strzok, the former FBI special agent who was fired after investigators found he had criticized then-candidate Donald Trump in text messages during the 2016 campaign.
+Hawley was referring to Peter Strzok, the former FBI special agent who was fired after investigators found that he had criticized then-candidate Donald Trump in text messages during the 2016 campaign.
 Republicans fault what they called bias by Strzok and others for the Russia probe.

-Many Democrats say the story is now about what they call evidence that President Trump obstructed justice in trying to frustrate the investigation by Special Counsel Robert Mueller, even though it didn't establish a conspiracy between his campaign and the Russians who attacked the election.
+Many Democrats say the story is now about what they call evidence that President Trump obstructed justice in trying to frustrate the investigation by special counsel Robert Mueller, even though the investigation didn't establish a conspiracy between his campaign and the Russians who attacked the election.

 "The president ordered the White House counsel to have special counsel Mueller fired," said Sen. Chris Coons, D-Del.
-"He fabricated evidence to cover it up and whether or not you can make a criminal charge of this, it is unacceptable and everyone who said we didn't have to worry about President Trump firing the special counsel was flat out wrong."
+"He fabricated evidence to cover it up, and whether or not you can make a criminal charge of this, it is unacceptable, and everyone who said we didn't have to worry about President Trump firing the special counsel was flat out wrong."

 Democrats also zeroed in on Barr himself, arguing that he has shown he's in the tank for Trump and not an attorney general who can act as an independent officer within the administration.